Kunlun Red Star: 2016–17 season

-2017-18 season
+2017–18 season

 On March 17, 2017 Mike Keenan was named head coach of the Chinese club.
-The team played very well to start to season, with a record of 6-3-1 through the first ten games but then dropped to 10-8-2 through the next ten games.
-Kunlun would then lose 17 out of 19 games until Keenan was relieved from his duties as head coach on December 3, 2017 before a game against Amur Khabarovsk.
-The team would rally and win that game 4-3 in overtime.
+The team played very well to start to season, with a record of 6–3–1 through the first ten games but then dropped to 10-8-2 through the next ten games.
+Kunlun then lost 17 out of 19 games culminating with Keenan being relieved of his duties as head coach on December 3, 2017, before a game against Amur Khabarovsk.
+The team would rally and win that game 4–3 in overtime.

-Keenan would be replaced by assistant coach Bobby Carpenter, who was given the title of interim head coach.
-The team played better under Carpenter than they had under Keenan as they finished 19-29-8.
-Carpenter finished with a record of 7-13-0 while Keenan had a record 12-16-8 record at the time of his dismissal as head coach.
-However, this improved play could not earn the team a spot in the KHL playoffs as Red Star would finish in last place in the Chernyshev Division and 23rd in the 27 team league that season.
+Keenan was replaced by assistant coach Bobby Carpenter, who was given the title of interim head coach.
+The team played better under Carpenter than they had under Keenan as they finished 19–29–8.
+Carpenter finished with a record of 7–13–0 while Keenan had a record 12–16–8 record at the time of his dismissal as head coach.
+However, this improved play could not earn the team a spot in the KHL playoffs as Red Star finished in last place in the Chernyshev Division and 23rd in the 27 team league that season.

 The club's attendance suffered along with the on ice performance as they averaged 2501 spectators per game.